 Homeschool Testing Services

 Fortunately, standardized testing for homeschoolers doesn’t have to be complicated.
 One of our Classical Conversations membership benefits is a partnership with Homeschool Testing Services (HTS), which has made standardized testing for homeschool families doable since 2008.
-In 2021, Homeschool Testing Services served over 6700 families by providing an easy standardized testing experience.
-Exclusively offered online with timed and untimed tests, Homeschool Testing Services supports both homeschool parents and students with the convenience of taking standardized tests like the Comprehensive Testing Program (CTP) and Stanford-10.
+In 2022, Homeschool Testing Services served thousands of families by providing an easy standardized testing experience.
+Exclusively offered online with timed and untimed, proctored and non-proctored tests, Homeschool Testing Services supports both homeschool parents and students with the convenience of taking standardized tests like the Comprehensive Testing Program (CTP) and Stanford-10.

 The Five Common Topics